emias11/Perudo/README.md

 or ”Five fours” would both be valid).
 The value 1 acts not only as a 1, but is ”wild”, in the sense that it can also take on any value.
 As only a 1 counts as a 1, this in turn reduces the expected number of 1s present on a given round.
-As a result, one can ”improve” upon the previous bet by declaring a number of 1s that, if the previous player bet n of a certain dice roll, is > n 2 .
+As a result, one can ”improve” upon the previous bet by declaring a number of 1s that, if the previous player bet n of a certain dice roll, is > n/2.
 For example, one could bet ”Three ones” after the bet ”Four threes” (as the next viable quantity after three is four, and 4/2 = 2.

 A round ends in two ways.
 Firstly, instead of betting, the player can call Dudo.
 This means that